Best Ways to Find the Right Candidates: Top 10 Job Search Tips

 8. Request a Short, Paid Trial Assignment

 Even with resumes, background checks and the like, it can be difficult to assess someone’s skills.
 Try a paid trial assignment.
 We say “paid” because when hiring freelancers, contractors or employees, asking for an unpaid test is unprofessional and many good candidates who value their time and talents will turn away from requests for free work.
 A short, paid assignment demonstrates your professionalism and interest in the candidate.
 It also enables the candidate to demonstrate their skills without a filter that can make their skills look better than they really are.
-Short tests at the end of the hiring process are an easy way to find a winner among your shortlist of candidates.
+Short tests at the end of the hiring process or job search are an easy way to find a winner among your shortlist of candidates.

 9. Always End with an Interview

-You may conduct your interview by videoconference or telephone or in-person for local candidates, but always end your job hunt with an interview.
+You may conduct your interview by videoconference or telephone or in-person for local candidates, but always end your job search with an interview.
 Narrow down your list to the top 5 to 10 candidates and schedule half-hour interviews with each.
 During the interview, non-verbal cues such as tone of voice, facial expression and so on can provide you with a rich source of information to help you assess how well each candidate might fit in with your company, and how much they’re really interested in working with you.
 Make up a list of questions for the interview first, reviewing each question against this list of legal and illegal questions to ask during interviews.
 Focusing on job skills, education and experience is generally safe.

 10. Watch How They Interact with Others